Thursday, September 22, 2011

 Ramadan/Syawal 1431 (2010)

 1. The project was delayed for one year, ie the trip was supposed to take place in 2009, but delayed by paperwork.
-Alhamdulillah, on 3 September 2010 the crew and I left for Medina.
-I would also like to add that it was Ramadan 1431 through Syawal 1431 when I made that trip.
-I arrived Medina during the last 10 days of Ramadan and left Mecca at the end of the first week of Syawal.
+Alhamdulillah, on 3 September 2010 the crew and I left for Madinah.
+I would also like to add that it was Ramadhan 1431 through Syawal 1431 when I made that trip.
+I arrived Madinah during the last 10 days of Ramadhan and left Makkah at the end of the first week of Syawal.

-2. I was raised in a conservative Islamic environment - my parents pursued their utmost responsibilities to be the best Muslim parents, I attended up to Primary 6 in Madrasah Islamic school - somehow, pop music seems to be more appealing.
+2. I was raised in a conservative Islamic environment - my parents pursued their utmost responsibilities to be the best Muslim parents.
+Although I attended up to Primary 6 in a Madrasah (Islamic school) - somehow, pop music seems to be more appealing.
 So it was high anticipation, excitement yet apprehension as to how I would "perform" in the house of GOD.
 I'm still perfecting my self.

-As the filming team did not restrict ourselves to just the respective city centres, we often wandered off the beaten tracks, ie, making friends with the endearing locals and visiting quaint street corners where these locals hangout in both Medina and Mecca.
-I also got to know closer the rich Ottoman heritage that is eroding.
+As the filming team did not restrict ourselves to just the respective city centres, we often wandered off the beaten tracks, ie, making friends with the endearing locals and visiting quaint street corners where these locals hangout in both Madinah and Makkah.
+I also got to know closer the rich Ottoman heritage that is being eroded and bulldozed by the current Saud government.
 The various stories of the human condition from people I spoke to in the streets - determined kindred spirits who made their way to the Holy Land despite poverty and other personal drives - were so inspiring and humbling!
-So much were going on that were not within the documentary's narrative.
+So much were going on that could be told but unfortunately were not within the documentary's narrative (and telecast duration).
 And I feel fortunate to be able to connect with the Holy Land this way.

-In the midst of these challenges, I completed a total of 4 Umrahs in Mecca.
-The first Umrah was completed on 1st Syawal 1431.
+In the midst of these challenges, I completed a total of 4 Umrah rounds in Makkah.
+The first round was completed at around midnight on 1st Syawal 1431.
 We returned to Singapore on 18 September 2010.
 Alhamdulillah

 2 comments: